ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/vLLM/_index.md

 minutes_to_complete: 45

-who_is_this_for: This is an introductory topic for software developers and AI engineers interested in learning how to use vLLM (Virtual Large Language Model) on Arm servers.
+who_is_this_for: This is an introductory topic for software developers and AI engineers interested in learning how to use a vLLM (Virtual Large Language Model) on Arm servers.

 learning_objectives:
-    - Build vLLM from source on an Arm server.
+    - Build a vLLM from source on an Arm server.
     - Download a Qwen LLM from Hugging Face.
-    - Run local batch inference using vLLM.
+    - Run local batch inference using a vLLM.
-    - Create and interact with an OpenAI compatible server provided by vLLM on your Arm server..
+    - Create and interact with an OpenAI-compatible server provided by a vLLM on your Arm server.

 prerequisites:
-    - An [Arm-based instance](/learning-paths/servers-and-cloud-computing/csp/) from a cloud service provider or a local Arm Linux computer with at least 8 CPUs and 16 GB RAM.
+    - An [Arm-based instance](/learning-paths/servers-and-cloud-computing/csp/) from a cloud service provider, or a local Arm Linux computer with at least 8 CPUs and 16 GB RAM.

 author_primary: Jason Andrews